Toby Riddle: Interpreters

 Winema has taken its place beside those of Sara Winnimucca and Sacajawea in the annals of the early west.
 The personal daring of these Indian Women and the roles they played as negotiators between their people and the palefaces have lifted them above considerations of race into the ranks of the great women of all time.

 Because of her heroic role in trying to save the peace commissioners during the 1873 talks, Meacham petitioned Congress to award Riddle a military pension.
 In 1891 the US Congress authorized a military pension for Toby Riddle of $25 per month, which she received until her death in 1920.
 Toby and Frank's son Jeff C. Riddle wrote his own account of the Modoc War, to give the Indian perspective, which he published in 1914.

 Toby attended the Centennial Exposition of 1876 in Philadelphia, and the Panama–Pacific International Exposition in San Francisco in 1915.
-In later years, Riddle lived at Yainax Butte, Oregon, on the Klamath Reservation.
+In later years, Riddle lived at Yainax Butte, Oregon, on the Klamath Reservation, until her death during the influenza pandemic in 1920.
 Many of the Riddle descendants continue to live in the area of the Klamath Reservation.